malavicasurakanti/ROCKBUSTER/README.md

 ## Methodology
 1. Data Loading: Import the provided data set into an RDBMS platform.
 2. Data Analysis: Utilize SQL queries to extract insights relevant to the business questions.
-3. Reporting**: Summarize findings in a clear and accessible format for the Management Board.
+3. Reporting: Summarize findings in a clear and accessible format for the Management Board.

 ## Tools Used
 - SQL for data querying.